-As of December 31, 2021, we had outstanding debt with floating and fixed rates totaling \$1,440 million, of which \$30 million was due within 12 months.
-Future interest payments associated with this debt, which has maturities through 2029, are \$511 million, of which \$71 million is due within 12 months.
-Refer to Note 11 - Debt in the Consolidated Financial Statements for additional information.
+As of December 31, 2022, we had total outstanding debt with floating and fixed rates totaling \$1,335 million, of which \$35 million was due within 12 months.
+Future interest payments associated with this debt, which has maturities through 2029, are forecast to be \$543 million, of which \$98 million is due within 12 months.
+Refer to Note 11 - Debt to the Consolidated Financial Statements for additional information.